jessmoody/memory-game/README.md

     I didn't use any outside sources.

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
-    It was a challenge understanding some of the javascript because I am fairly new to javascript.
+    **It was a challenge understanding some of the javascript because I am fairly new to javascript.
 I started to understand it more by studying the code.
 I also changed some of the code to see what would happen and then changed it back.
-This helped me get a better idea of what the code was doing.
+This helped me get a better idea of what the code was doing.**

-3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) How do you start a career as a web developer?
+3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) **How do you start a career as a web developer?
 What skills do you need to become a web developer?
 What other technologies do you need to know?
-    What kinds of projects do web developers work on?
+What kinds of projects do web developers work on?**

 4. If you had a few more hours to work on this project, what would you spend them doing (for example: refactoring certain functions, adding additional features, etc).
 Be specific. (recommended 100 - 300 words)
-    I would like to create a random secret pattern and change the sounds the buttons make.
+    **I would like to create a random secret pattern and change the sounds the buttons make.
 I would like to give the player three strikes.
-    I would also like to format the page so it looks more updated.
-I would like to make the buttons look shiny and three-dimensional.
+I would also like to format the page so it looks more updated, and I would like to make the buttons look shiny and three-dimensional.**